hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

     <ul>
       <li>
         <span class="param">nonce</span>
-        <span class="param-flags">required/optional, depends</span>
+        <span class="param-flags">optional</span>
+	The `nonce` to be used for reauthentication requests.
+By default, the backend generates a `nonce` if it is not supplied and returns it as part of auth `metadata`.
-        The `nonce` created by a client of this backend.
-When `disallow_reauthentication` option is enabled on either the role or the role tag, then `nonce` parameter is optional.
-It is a required parameter otherwise.
+	If a custom nonce is desired, this field can be supplied during the first login attempt.
+Usage of strong `nonce` value is recommended.
+Note that, when `disallow_reauthentication` option is enabled on either the role or the role tag, the `nonce` holds no significance.
       </li>
     </ul>
   </dd>